grodansparadis/vscp-doc-spec/vscp_over_binary.md

 Encrypting frames has the advantage over TLS that it can be used on any transport and that it can be used in a peer-to-peer manner without the need for a client-server architecture.
 It also allows for end-to-end encryption between devices without the need for a secure tunnel between them.
 The disadvantage is that it does not provide integrity protection and that it requires a shared secret key which can be difficult to manage in large deployments.
 The main advantage is the simplicity and flexibility of the protocol which allows it to be used in a wide range of applications and scenarios and abovove all no need to update certificates on devices.

+On higher end systems use TLS/SSL.
+On lower end systems this protocol might be an alternative.

 ### The packet format 0